strimmlarn/ComfyUI-Strimmlarns-Aesthetic-Score/README.md

 ![image](https://raw.githubusercontent.com/strimmlarn/ComfyUI_Strimmlarns_aesthetic_score/main/example/nodes.png)

 ### Load Aesthetic Model:
-you pick a model
+You pick a model

 ### Calculate Aestetic Score
-give image score, needs model and image
+Give image score, needs model and image

 ### Aesthetic Score Sorter
-takes 2 images and 2 scores and output 2 images and 2 score where image paired with best score gets the top output.
+Takes 2 images and 2 scores and output 2 images and 2 score where image paired with best score gets the top output.

 ### Score To Number
 Convert the score so it can be used in nodes requiring a number.
 Alot of stuff in [Was Node Suite](https://github.com/WASasquatch/was-node-suite-comfyui/]) use number as intput.